mykull-beeloaf/KG-mp-automatedconstruction/README.md

 # KG-mp-automatedconstruction
-An implementation of my Bachelor's Thesis on the topic "Does Metacognitive Prompting Improve the Accuracy of Semi-Automatic Construction of Knowledge Graphs?"
+An implementation of my Bachelor's Thesis on the topic "Does Metacognitive Prompting Improve the Accuracy of Semi-Automated Construction of Knowledge Graphs?"